1jour1vin

 Wine rated (2021 guide) 96/100

-The aristocratic beauty of this vintage is evident in its prominent structure, taut texture, and perfect proportions.
-The wine is precise, intense, and invigorating.
-It comes together in a finish that is more cheerful than the austerity of the beginning.
+The wine’s aristocratic elegance is underpinned by a pronounced structure, a taut texture, and perfect proportions.
+It is precise, intense, and lively, coming together in a finish that is more cheerful than the austerity of the opening.

 About the estate: